Perception and Perspective

 You have probably heard the example of the half-full glass.
 The one where you are asked if the glass is half full or half empty.
 Whether you see the glass as half full depends on your perspective.
 Our perspective changes not just by our fluctuations in mood but also by our life circumstances. for instance, our perspective on staying out late will depend greatly on whether we are the one who’s staying out or the one waiting up.

 What is perception in simple words?

 In simple words, perception is our understanding of what is taking place at any given time.
-Perception is the meaning we give to what is happening. in essence, our perception is often what we read between the lines.
-This is why our perception of something is often different then what our friends and family perceive.
+Perception is the meaning we give to what is happening.
+In essence, our perception is often what we read between the lines.
+This is why our perception of something is often different than what our friends and family perceive.

-It also explains why we can watch movies and TV shows multiple times and see new things in them each time we watch them. it is because we perceive them differently because of the frame of mind we are in when we watch them.
+It also explains why we can watch movies and TV shows multiple times.
+Each time we see new things in them we didn’t see before.
+This is because we perceive them differently because of the frame of mind we are in when we watch them.

-One of my favorite examples of perception is: One Sunday morning after listening to the message at church I commented to my father I couldn’t believe that the pastor seemed to be talking directly to me about the things I was going through that very week.
-My dad looked at me bewildered and said that’s amazing, but I’m surprised to hear that you are having issues with your coworkers considering you are only in the 8th grade.
+One of my favorite examples of perception happened one Sunday morning after listening to the message at church.
+I commented to my father I couldn’t believe that the pastor seemed to be talking directly to me.
+Talking about the things I was going through that very week.
+My dad looked at me bewildered.
+He said that’s amazing.
+But I’m surprised to hear that you are having issues with your coworkers.
+Considering you are only in the 8th grade.

-Because his perception of what was said in the message at church was completely different than what I perceived the message to be.
+This was because our perceptions of what was said in the message at church were completely different.
+We both perceived the message to be about different things.
 We laughed about how we both heard the pastor say something completely different while sitting next to each other.
 While we were laughing a friend sitting in the row behind us said he had actually heard something completely different than either of us had.

 The key takeaway is that our perception of something does not necessarily have anything to do with the reality of that thing.